fgcsl/DB-AUTO-BK/README.md

 # 🔄 DB-AUTO-BK: Automated Website & MySQL Backup Tool

-**DB-AUTO-BK** is a Bash-based utility that automates the process of backing up website files and MySQL databases from a remote server to your local machine.
-It is ideal for developers, sysadmins, or researchers who manage websites and need regular, reliable backups.
+**DB-AUTO-BK** is a Bash-based utility that automates the process of backing up files and MySQL databases from a remote server to your local machine.
+By customizing the script, users can back up their own websites, server data, or databases.
+It's ideal for developers, sysadmins, researchers, or anyone who needs scheduled, secure, and efficient backups.

 ---